centrifuge/documentation/docs/further-reading/create-config.md

 [Rinkeby faucet](https://www.rinkeby.io/#faucet) to get ETH for testing.

-## Using Infura
+# Using Infura
 It is recommended to setup up a local Ethereum node with `geth` to be fully independent and decentralized.
-However, it is possible to run the centrifuge node against [Infura](https://infura.io/).
+However, it is possible to run the Centrifuge node against [Infura](https://infura.io/).

   ```bash
   $ centrifuge createconfig -z  ~/.ethereum/keystore/<KEY-FILE> -e https://rinkeby.infura.io/v3/<INFURA_ENDPOINT_ID> -t <DEFINE_CONFIG_DIR_NAME> \